-As of and during the year ended September 30, 2021, the City had assigned fund balance which was for the Promotion of La Feria Fund and forfeiture fund.
+As of and during the year ended September 30, 2022, the City had assigned fund balance which was for the Promotion of La Feria Fund and forfeiture fund.

-Assets, Deferred Outflows of Resources, Liabilities, Deferred Inflows of Resources, and Net Position or Equity a.
-Cash and Cash Equivalents b.
-Deposits, Investments and Investment Policies
+Assets, Deferred Outflows of Resources, Liabilities, Deferred Inflows of Resources, and Net Position or Equity

+Cash and Cash Equivalents

-For purposes of the Statement of Cash Flows, cash and cash equivalents include all demand deposits and shortterm investments (inclusive of restricted assets) with maturity dates within ninety days of the date initially acquired.
+For purposes of the Statement of Cash Flows, cash and cash equivalents include all demand deposits and short-term investments (inclusive of restricted assets) with maturity dates within ninety days of the date initially acquired.